Skip main navigation

 (c) That 75 percent (75%) or more of the compensation related to sales or other output, as measured on a calendar year basis, paid to the real estate broker, agent or salesperson under the written agreement specified in par. (b) is directly related to the brokerage services performed by the real estate broker or salesperson on behalf of the firm.

-10. If a firm voluntarily provides worker's compensation insurance coverage to a real estate broker, agent or salesperson by naming him or her as its employee for worker's compensation purposes--does that action also make him or her an employee for unemployment insurance purposes?
+10. If a firm voluntarily provides worker's compensation insurance coverage to a real estate broker, agent or salesperson by naming them as its employee for worker's compensation purposes--does that action also make them an employee for unemployment insurance purposes?

 Answer: No, naming a real estate broker, agent or salesperson an employee for worker's compensation purposes does not make him or her an employee for unemployment insurance purposes.